acdh-oeaw/Teaching_CBS4DH/lectures/regex_2.md

 Regular expression can be also used for the search & replace.

-In the simple case you just search using the regular expression and replace it with a fixed text (try it out on the regex101 using the **Substition** function).
+In the simple case you just search using the regular expression and replace it with a fixed text (try it out on the regex101 using the **Substitution** function).

 On top of that it is possible to use a selected parts of the match in the replace (so-called _backreferences_):